migsgarcia/data-test/README.md

 # Technical Test for Data Engineering Position

-As a memeber of our data Engineering team, your work will focus on delivering long-lived data assets.
-This assement is your opportunity to shgocase your knowledge of good software and data engineering practices.
+As a member of our data Engineering team, your work will focus on delivering long-lived data assets.
+This assessment is your opportunity to showcase your knowledge of good software and data engineering practices.
 Please develop your solution as if you were working on a production codebase.

 As part of solving this, we are looking to assess:
 - Your problem-solving approach.